 Global opportunities: Students majoring in architecture, facilities management, and architectural preservation study abroad at urban campuses in Rome and Tokyo.
 Within our curricula, they participate in professional endeavors with partners locally, nationally, and internationally.

 Design and materiality

 We understand that materiality, space, light, and dimension define architecture and place.
 In design studios we teach fluency with these physical elements as students seek to create humane and inspiring environments.

-Ways of making: As part of the Tyler School of Art, our curricula address a range of material practices, media, and scales of fabrication.
+Ways of making: As part of the Tyler School of Art and Architecture, our curricula address a range of material practices, media, and scales of fabrication.
 We encourage digital, physical, and hybrid methods of design and visualization that emphasize an iterative process and experimentation.

 Ways of designing: We recognize that the transformations of the built environment are impacted by design and planning methodologies.
 By working at multiples scales and with various methods of representation students are encouraged to fully explore their ideas.
 Here acts of design and acts of making extend into one another.

 Ways of design-thinking: Our programs are focused on design and materiality as a primary mode of critical inquiry.
 We recognize that design is best served when it begins with knowledge and critical thinking.
 Our curricula recognize the importance of inquiry and stress the role of theory and analytical methods of knowledge production.